akvo/akvo-product-design/FLOW/Features/111-FilteredListsToDevices/FunctionalDesign.md

 ### Overview
 Currently the use steps are: a form is published, assigned to a device and data points are created once data is collected.
 The enumerator then has long list of data points on his app.
 In many cases the enumerator has to update only a certain number of data points from this long list.
 Currently there is no way to filter or pre-select which data points should be assigned to which enumerator.

 The aim of this feature is to provide the ability to create a group of data points based on a filter which then the project manager can assign to an user or a group of users.
-This solves the problem of having the search through a long list of data points in order to find the one data point that the enumerator needs to update.
+This solves the problem of having to search through a long list of data points in order to find the few data points that the enumerator needs to update.

 ### Marketing description
 A marketing description of this feature.